Close Menu

 WE CAN WIN YOUR SSD & SSI BENEFITS

 Medical records are crucial to winning your case.
-Learn more here about the importance of medical records.
+Learn about the importance of medical records.
 Once the evidence is complete, your case will be ready for a hearing.
 Your day in court is before a judge from the SSA.
 And, you are the main witness.

 For example, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
-This is known as your residual functional capacity.
+This is your residual functional capacity.
 You will also need to discuss whether your disability impacts your ability to concentrate and focus on work tasks.
-If you have acute leukemia, you will also need to describe how your treatment affects your ability to work.
+If you have acute leukemia, then you will also need to describe how your treatment affects your ability to work.

 HIRE US TO WIN YOUR SSD BENEFITS